webyda/skick/README.md

 be defined in much the same way as endpoints in the most popular HTTP frameworks like Flask and Sanic.
 There should be minimal boilerplate requirements, and the library should interface seamlessly with a JavaScript client in a browser.
-However, in order to see the full picture, we will need to take a deeper dive into the features and general architecture of the system.
+In order to see the full picture, we will need to take a deeper dive into the features and general architecture of the system.
 ## The Current State of the Project
-Skick, as of today, is not production ready.
-There are a number of semi-dysfunctional components, known inadequacies that pose security risks, and a lack of certain necessary features both large and small (such as the ability to tell the already TLS capable Websockets library to actually use TLS).

-The state of the product could therefore perhaps most accurately be described as a proof of concept or pre-alpha.
+Skick is in an experimental state.
+It is essentially a proof of concept.
+It has not been battle tested on the internet, and has not been extensively analyzed for vulnerabilities.
+There are certain weak points.

 ## The Actor
 At the heart of the Skick system lies the lone actor.
 Actors are program units